One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Calculation of index in the presence of long-range parameters

 \subsection{Hopping parameter $t_{AA}$}

 Using a similar methodology as we did for $\Delta_{p}$ we now calculate the topological phase transitions in the presence of an additional hopping parameter between same sites in neighboring unit cells $t_{AA}$.
-The resulting Q-matrix (Eq.~(23) in the main text) is $Q(k)=U^{\dagger}_{xx}\mathcal{H}(k)U_{xx}$ with a $q(k)$ of the same form as Eq.~(\ref{Sqkappend}), where now
+To see this, we can consider the off-block diagonal Hamiltonian~(\ref{Sqkappend}) with $t_{AA}=0$.
 We again characterize the topology by plotting the product of the eigenvalues of $q(k)$ in the complex plane across the Brillouin zone, i.e. for $-\pi/a\leq k<\pi/a$, where, for this system, the product can be written as

 Unlike for the addition of parameter $\Delta_{p}$, we find that $t_{AA}$ does change the Majorana number transition.
 This transition can be found by setting $E_{q}(0)=0$, resulting in